Quickstart

 1. Save your API key

-Make one real profile request first.
-It verifies that your auth works and also shows the standard data + meta response envelope you will see across the API.
+Start with a single profile lookup.
+It confirms your auth works and returns the standard data + meta envelope you'll see on every endpoint.

 3. Read the response